Lisacant/IDE-research/README.md

 [Link to the website of Sublime ](https://www.sublimetext.com/)

+> Sublime is a top IDE and one of the best JavaScript editors available for free. - TMS

 | Pros  | Cons |
 | ------------- | ------------- |
 | 1.
 Easy to use | 1.
 Often requests to buy while coding |